greg-raven/hdc/_posts/2016-05-31-the-bear-valley-road-class-1-bike-path-qs-and-as.md

 Why is the Town of Apple Valley administering the project?
 The Town is administering the project to efficiently facilitate the construction and administration of a much needed multi-jurisdictional project.
 The project will be beneficial for student residents of Apple Valley.

 How does the project fit into the regional picture?
-The project is consistent with SanBag's regional “Non-Motorized Transportation Plan”.
+The project is consistent with SanBag's regional "Non-Motorized Transportation Plan".

 What about the River Walk Project?
 The River Walk Project connects to the proposed Class 1 bike path at Bear Valley Road on the west side of the bridge.